1. Home

-When I was a novice needle felter, I made mistake after mistake.
-I stabbed myself more times than I can count, I spent more time on projects than was necessary, I broke needles, I was lucky enough to be raising the very wool that is the best for needle felting.
+Needle Felting Tips and Tricks When I was a novice needle felter, I made mistake after mistake.
+I stabbed myself more times than I can count, spent unnecessary hours on projects, and broke countless needles.
+Fortunately, I was also raising the very wool that is best for needle felting.
 It was an adventure, to say the least.

-All that to say, a lot of what I know now I learned through trial and error.
-I made mistakes and figured things out and now I get to share everything I’ve learned with you.
-So, without further adieu, here are some of the most important tips and tricks I’ve learned on my needle felting journey.
+All that to say, much of what I know now, I learned through trial and error.
+I made mistakes, figured things out, and now I get to share everything I’ve learned with you.
+So, without further ado, here are some of the most important tips and tricks I’ve discovered on my needle felting journey.

 2. Use a Felting Needle Holder and the Right Size Needle

-The free option is putting a needle in a pen and packing wool in it to hold the needle in place, my favorite option is the single needle felting tool we sell at Bear Creek Felting that is super comfortable and easy to change out the needle when needed.
+One budget-friendly option is inserting a felting needle into a pen and packing wool around it to hold it in place.
+However, my favorite tool is the single-needle felting holder we sell at Bear Creek Felting—it’s super comfortable and makes changing out needles effortless.

 3. Use the Right Wool